ldstep/ldstephensnet/content/notes.md

 ---

+September 11, 2025, at 9:22:50 AM

+My initial reaction to Drafts 48, which aims to support OS 26 for iPhone, iPad, and Mac, is negative.
+The loss of the Workspace Bar on iOS and iPadOS is a significant drawback for me, as it requires extra clicks or taps to perform tasks that used to be done with a single click.

+---

 September 10, 2025, at 2:10:11 PM

 Do I even need a read-later app?
 Why not read right in the RSS reader app.
 Reeder and NewNewsWire both have an excellent reading experience.